puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

       certname ~ '^web'
     }

-You can even combined with other implict subqueries, to provide more complex matching capabilities.
+They can even be combined with other implict subqueries, to provide more complex matching capabilities.
 This query combined everything before, but with a `resource` subquery for `Package[tomcat]`:

     nodes {